- Be legible, honest, accurate and prompt.

-There are strict requirements concerning a doctor's eligibility to sign cremation forms, set out in the guidance The Cremation (England and Wales) Regulations 2008 – guidance to medical practitioners.
+There are strict requirements concerning a doctor's eligibility to sign cremation medical certificate (known as form 4 in England).

-- Be honest when signing forms, and do not provide misleading information.
-You must take reasonable steps to check the information is correct, and not deliberately omit relevant details.
+- Take care to be accurate when completing forms and do not provide misleading information.
+You must take reasonable steps to check the information is correct, and not deliberately omit relevant information.

 - Include the identity and contact details of people questioned about the cremation.

 - The applicant for cremation, usually a relative, has the right to inspect the forms.
 If you believe that the deceased provided information to you in confidence, and would not wish it to be disclosed to the relatives, you can provide this information to the medical referee on a separate sheet of paper, explaining the reason for doing so.